 Together with this industrial growth, there was an accompanying need for housing.
-Little shops were established, as were schools, churches and places of entertainment.
-Shopfronts are an important part of the public realm.
-Some traditional shopfronts remain in Denton Street; Pakenham's hardware shop retains its original frontage.
+Shops were established along with schools, churches and places of entertainment.
+Shop fronts are an important part of the public realm.
+Some traditional shop fronts remain in Denton Street; Pakenham's hardware shop retains its original frontage.
 Sadly, piecemeal and ill thought-through changes have marred many frontages.